 Communication between the student and faculty is imperative.
 A student's Jacksonville.edu email is the official means of communication between the University and the student.
 Therefore, all students should check their JU email address daily regarding clinic and academic communications.
 Students have the option to forward their email to another email account if they desire.
-This is required for all semesters, including Spring 2 when students are in CSD 550 Externship.
+This is required for all semesters, including the final two semesters during Externships.